 -

 Promising tools for future drug discovery and development in antiarrhythmic therapy.
 Pharmacol.
-Rev. (IF 19.3) Pub Date : 2024-10-15 Gema Mondejar-Parreño,Patricia Sanchez-Perez,Francisco Miguel Cruz,Jose Jalife
+Rev. (IF 19.3) Pub Date : 2024-11-22 Gema Mondéjar-Parreño,Patricia Sánchez-Pérez,Francisco Miguel Cruz,José Jalife

-Arrhythmia refers to irregularities in the rate and rhythm of the heart, with symptoms spanning from mild palpitations to life-threatening arrhythmias and sudden cardiac death (SCD).
+Arrhythmia refers to irregularities in the rate and rhythm of the heart, with symptoms spanning from mild palpitations to life-threatening arrhythmias and sudden cardiac death.
 The complex molecular nature of arrhythmias complicates the selection of appropriate treatment.
-Current therapies involve the use of antiarrhythmic drugs (class I-IV) with limited efficacy and dangerous side effects and
+Current therapies involve the use of antiarrhythmic drugs (class I-IV) with limited efficacy and dangerous side effects and implantable

 -

-Precision cancer medicine is widely established, and numerous molecularly targeted drugs for various tumor entities are approved or in development.
-Personalized pharmacotherapy in oncology has so far been based primarily on tumor characteristics, e.g., somatic mutations.
-However, the response to drug treatment also depends on pharmacological processes summarized under the term ADME (absorption, distribution
+Precision cancer medicine is widely established, and numerous molecularly targeted drugs for various tumor entities are approved or are in development.
+Personalized pharmacotherapy in oncology has so far been based primarily on tumor characteristics, for example, somatic mutations.
+However, the response to drug treatment also depends on pharmacological processes summarized under the term ADME (absorption

 -

-Biochemistry, pharmacology and in vivo function of arginases.
+Biochemistry, pharmacology, and in vivo function of arginases.
 Pharmacol.
-Rev. (IF 19.3) Pub Date : 2024-10-15 Sophia K Heuser,Junjie Li,Silke Pudewell,Anthea LoBue,Zhixin Li,Miriam M Cortese-Krott
+Rev. (IF 19.3) Pub Date : 2024-11-22 Sophia K Heuser,Junjie Li,Silke Pudewell,Anthea LoBue,Zhixin Li,Miriam M Cortese-Krott

-Arginase catalyzes the hydrolysis of L-arginine into L-ornithine and urea.
-The two existing isoforms Arg1 and Arg2 show different cellular localizations and metabolic functions.
-Arginase activity is crucial for nitrogen detoxification in the urea cycle, synthesis of polyamines, and control of l-arginine bioavailability and nitric oxide production.
-Despite significant progress in the understanding of
+The enzyme arginase catalyzes the hydrolysis of l-arginine into l-ornithine and urea.
+The 2 existing isoforms Arg1 and Arg2 exhibit different cellular localizations and metabolic functions.
+Arginase activity is crucial for nitrogen detoxification in the urea cycle, synthesis of polyamines, and control of l-arginine bioavailability and nitric oxide (NO) production.
+Despite significant progress in the

 -